 Logan approaches the comic book medium as a Western and opens up a lot of metanarrative bits, from questions of the legitimacy and purpose of faithfulness in adaptation to the horrors of rebooting a character with a younger actor (in spite of the X-Men: First Class series doing this to great success.)
 It's a film where characters in its world have read X-Men comics and have X-Men toys, celebrating cartoon versions of the mutants while the real ones are being wiped out.
 Ethnic cleansing is happening while capitalism pumps out silly stories about these people.
 There's a lot more going on here than the average comic book movie: Fear of fatherhood from a violent man who doesn't want a child to follow in his footsteps, losing a parent to dementia, questions of why God is absent in suffering.
 It ends with a mediocre, typical action movie finale, but the quiet parts are so good that I can overlook that.

 The Love Witch - A gorgeous film drenched in rich colors, The Love Witch is the vision of Anna Biller, whose credits on the film are director, producer, writer, editor, production designer, costume designer, and composer.
 She made a film that looks and sounds beautiful, with an endearingly campy performance by Samantha Robinson as a modern day witch looking for love with a penchant for passionate murder.
-It's so heavily stylized that it's off-putting at times, but if you're into style-as-substance it's well worth your time.
-The storytelling isn't the film's strong point, but it's so wonderfully designed that I had no problem with that.
 I love the costume design here; Robinson's outfits, makeup, and wigs are all amazing, my favorite of the year.

 Wonder Woman - In contrast to Logan, Wonder Woman is a film that follows most of the standard beats of the superhero film trend, but does it so well and with such energy that it's captivating.
 It's a great looking film in the same style as Zack Snyder's Man of Steel and Batman v.
 Superman, but director Patty Jenkins absolutely makes it her own.
 I'd have rather seen the film end in a way that more logically connected to Diana's dissolution with mankind when BvS begins, but time works in funny ways in these films anyway.
 Check out my previous review for a more in depth look.